 Best Compact: Tefal Easy Fry Classic EY201840 (about £55-65)

 Tefal’s entry-level air fryer is compact enough for small kitchens while still offering 4.2L capacity.
-The build quality is solid (Tefal’s non-stick coating is class-leading), and the simple mechanical timer and temperature dial mean there is nothing electronic to fail.
-Available from most UK supermarkets, Argos, and Amazon.
+The build feels reassuring for the price, and the simple mechanical timer and temperature dial will suit anyone who does not want touchscreen controls.
+It is widely available from UK retailers, including supermarkets, Argos and Amazon.

 Single Drawer vs Dual Zone